List of Empire ships (U–Z): Empire Windrush

 Empire Windrush was a 14,651 GRT ocean liner which was built by Blohm & Voss, Hamburg.
 Completed in 1930 as Monte Rosa for Hamburg Südamerikanische Dampfschiffahrts-Gesellschaft, Hamburg.
 Requisitioned in 1940 by the Kriegsmarine and used as a barracks ship at Stettin until 1942.
 Later used as a troopship between Denmark and Norway.
 In October 1943 she was used as a repair ship for Tirpitz.
 Resumed trooping duties in 1944 and then used as a hospital ship in connection with the evacuation of German citizens from East Prussia.
 Struck a mine on 15 February 1945 off Hela and was towed to Gdynia.
 Temporary repairs were carried out and towed with 5,600 refugees to Copenhagen.
 Used there as a hospital ship.
 Departed Copenhagen under tow on 23 June 1945 for Kiel.
 Allocated to the United Kingdom in August 1945.

 In November 1945 she was taken to Jarrow, Northumberland and laid up there until April 1946 when she was refitted as a troopship by Alex, Stephen & Sons Ltd, Glasgow.
 Renamed Empire Windrush in January 1947.
-Arrived at Tilbury in June 1948 with 500 Jamaican immigrants, the first of the postwar immigrants into the United Kingdom.
+Arrived at Tilbury in June 1948 with 500 Jamaican immigrants, among the first postwar immigrants to the United Kingdom from the Caribbean.
 Refitted at Southampton between April and August 1950.
 Caught fire on 28 March 1954 32 nmi off Cape Caxine, Algiers and abandoned with the loss of four lives from 1,487 people aboard.
 Taken in tow by HMS Saintes but sank stern first on 29 March at 37°00′N 02°11′E.